Northern Edition

 7. Ben Earl – 6

-Another who was hugely unselfish in defence, finishing with 18 tackles along with Gonzalez.
-He was also frequently involved in ball carrying, but Munster limited his impact.
+Another who was hugely unselfish in defence.
+He was also frequently involved in ball carrying, but Munster limited his impact in terms of metres made.

 8. Tom Willis – 6.5

-Branded the best forward in England last weekend by Lawrence Dallaglio, his wow factor wasn’t as noticeable in Limerick as it was against Bristol but his work rate was considerable.
-It was his rumbustious carry that forced the penalty that allowed Saracens to secure their losing bonus point.
+Branded the best forward in England last weekend by Lawrence Dallaglio, his wow factor wasn’t as noticeable in Limerick as it was against Bristol but his work rate was still considerable.
+It was his rumbustious carry that forced the penalty which allowed Saracens to secure their losing bonus point.

-Replacements: It was only having gone behind 9-10 when Saracens started sending on reinforcements.
-They can be pleased with their scrum as two penalties were won and overall they did make a good fight of it to ensure a losing bonus was ultimately taken.
+Replacements: It was only having gone behind 9-10 when Saracens started sending on reinforcements and just six of the eight subs were ultimately used.
+They can be pleased with their scrum, as two last quarter penalties were won, and overall they did make a good fight of it to ensure a losing bonus was taken.

 • Ratings index: 10/10 – Perfect, 9.
 Exceptional, 8.
 Very good, 7.
 Good, 6.
 Satisfying, 5.
 Average, 4.
 Insufficient, 3.
 Bad, 2.
 Very bad, 1.
 Terrible, 0.
 Unacceptable.